MingoMango17/CMSC134-Writeups/Machine_Problem_1/writeup.md

 ```

 This will create a core file dump in binary format.
-Read the coredump in hex using any hex editor tools available, we'll use good old `xxd` and pipe it to `vim`
+Read the coredump in hex using any hex editor tools available, we'll use good old `xxd` and pipe it to `vim`:

 ```sh
 $ xxd -g 4 core.1450296 | vim
 ```

 Then find the input (which is `ABCD`).
-There will be two results, find the memory addresses that contains the most likely data
+There will be two results, find the memory addresses that contains the most likely data:

 ```
 ...